yufeizhao/yufeizhao.github.io/a34/index.md

 * Submission may be carefully handwritten or typed (illegible submissions are unacceptable).
 * Begin each solution on a new page.
 * Homework will be graded similarly to the Putnam competition.
-* Non-registered students should not hand in solutions.
+* Non-registered students may not hand in solutions.

 _Late policy_
 * Late submissions will not be accepted without a valid excuse.